bangbangcon/west/content/sponsors.md

 * Verbal thanks during the conference
 * Logo on welcome slide

+#### A note about employee tickets
+Space at !!Con West is limited, so we humbly request that these tickets go to employees of your company who will really enjoy the subject matter of the talks.
+What that means will depend on the company, but it’s likely to mean programmer/engineer employees or programming enthusiasts.

 ---

 ## In-Kind Sponsorship Ideas (benefits and costs are variable--talk to us!)